ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 In many cases, the URI indicates a web page hosted at the AS, allowing the AS to authenticate the end user as the RO and interactively provide consent.
-If the URI is hosted by the AS, the AS MUST determine the grant request being referenced from the URL value itself.
+The URI value is used to identify the grant request being authorized.
 If the URL cannot be associated with a currently active request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any client instance even if a [redirect finish method is supplied](#request-interact-callback-redirect).
 If the URI is not hosted by the AS directly, the means of communication between